 Outside of class you will be responsible for the following:

 - Watching the relevant voicethread before most classes; whichever one(s) listed on the course assignment page.

 - Reading any reading assignment listed on the course assignment page before class.

 - NB Assignments are listed on webassign that aren't yet on the course assignment page may be revised or moved depending on this class in particular, but are there in case you wish to work ahead or see what's upcoming.

 - Taking a pre-class quiz by 7am most MWFs.
 The question(s) will be embedded in the relevant voicethread.
 The question(s) will be answered on a quiz in Webassign.

 - Completing a short homework by 11pm most MWFs on Webassign.

-- Homework topics will typically lag one or two lectures behind.
+- Homework topics will typically lag one or two class periods behind the relevant lecture.

 - Getting behind on homework is the easiest way to do poorly in physics.

 - HW is the most important part of any physics class!